PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Advanced media type
 +++++++++++++++++++

-This section present basic usage of the different interfaces.
-You can combine them in your own format.
+This section presents usage for the different interfaces.
+You can combine them for your own formats.

 Resizable
 .........

-This interface provide an easy way to resize a video The example below resizes a video by half.
+This interface provide an easy way to resize a video.
+The example below resizes a video by half.

 .. code-block:: php